-The canal links a diverse cross-section of London’s attractions.
-From the colourful collection of narrowboats at Little Venice basin in Maida Vale, it runs on through Regent’s Park.
-Here it is overlooked by a vast aviary - part of London Zoo.
+Visiting the Regent’s Canal is like stepping into a hidden world.
+From the colourful collection of narrowboats at Little Venice it runs on through Regent’s Park, where it is overlooked by London Zoo’s vast aviary.
 In Camden, it passes the craft stalls and quirky clothing shops of the famous market, a centre for London’s alternative culture.